Relational Database Storage

 0 comments

-HTTP, the protocol over which the web is built, is a stateless protocol.
+State Representation in HTTPHTTP, the protocol over which the web is built, is a stateless protocol.
 Each HTTP request is user session context independent, and the server is, on the HTTP protocol level, unaware of any relationship between consecutive requests.
+This has made HTTP a highly scalable and versatile protocol.
+However, in most Web applications some notion of a user session – that is short-term, user specific data storage, is required.
+For example, without some sort of state representation a web application cannot distinguish between logged-in users (or technically put, requests coming...

 Read more ►